18 Best Usability Testing Tools in 2024: Comparison Guide

 Unmoderated and moderated usability testing with UX sprints.

-TryMyUI helps you set up remote usability tests and analyze them at your leisure.
+Trymata (formerly TryMyUI) helps you set up remote usability tests and analyze them at your convenience.

-1. Set up a usability test—for example, “buy a shirt on www.example.com”;
+• Set up usability tests—for example, “buy a shirt on www.example.com”

-3. Get a narrated video of each user navigating the website with mouse movements, finger gestures, and full audio;
+• Get a narrated video of each user navigating the website with mouse movements, gestures, and full audio.

 3. UXtweak

-UXtweak is a usability testing tool that offers a variety of methods:
+UXtweak is a usability testing tool with a range of useful features.

 • Card sorting and tree testing, for content organization